 If you've recently had a new baby, ask your provider how long you should wait to get pregnant again.
-For most women, it's best to wait at least 18 months.
+For most women, it's best to wait at least 18 to 23 months.
 But some women can't wait this long because of their age or other reasons.
 Talk to your provider about what's right for you.

 For more information